An Overview of API and API Integration

 The Beginning of a Future with REST API

 In the world of componentized applications, RESTful APIs are gradually being regarded as superior in the world of integration.
 As businesses delve deeper in search of new technologies that will help them to regain speed, maintain agility, and leverage data, application interfaces like the APIs are the big bang in terms of abstraction.
-In fact, all major software applications today have started exposing APIs so that their customers can extract additional benefit from their products.
+In fact, all major software applications today have started exposing APIs so that their customers can extract additional benefits from their products.